Write For Us

 2023-03-24 | 0

-The establishment of a "Math Culture" in Russia dates back many years before this period.
-Its popularity began with the publication of Physics for Entertainment in 1913, which became a bestseller in the 1930s.
-Although it is currently out of print, the book has been translated into numerous languages and has influenced many mathematics and science students worldwide.
-One such individual was the renowned mathematician Grigori Yakovlevich Perelman, who solved the Poincaré conjecture and was awarded the Fields Medal.
-Grigori's father, an electrical engineer, gave him Physics for Entertainment to encourage his son's interest in mathematics.
+The "Math Culture" in Russia dates back many years.
+It began with the popular 1913 book "Physics for Entertainment," which became a bestseller in the 1930s.
+Despite being out of print, the book, filled with puzzles, stories, and quirky comparisons, has inspired many.
+One notable figure is Grigori Yakovlevich Perelman, who solved the Poincaré conjecture and won the Fields Medal.
+His father, an engineer, gave him the book to spark his interest in math.

 Flower Girl